PetrPPetrov/beautiful-capi/doc/DescriptionSchema.md

       <a href="#texternalnamespace">TExternalNamespace</a>
     </td>
     <td>
-      Specifies a external namespace
+      Specifies an nested external namespace
     </td>
   </tr>
 </table>

 ### TExternalClass

-&quot;Work in progress&quot;
+Specifies an external class.
+External class is a part of 3rd party library which also uses Beautiful Capi.
+This class could be used as argument in the current library API.

 <table>
   <caption>TExternalClass, list of attributes</caption>